Political lesbianism: History

-Political lesbianism originated in the late 1960s among second wave radical feminists as a way to fight sexism and compulsory heterosexuality.
+Political lesbianism originated in the late 1960s among "second-wave" radical feminists as a way to fight sexism and compulsory heterosexuality.
 Sheila Jeffreys helped to develop the concept when she co-wrote in 1981 "Love Your Enemy?
 The Debate Between Heterosexual Feminism and Political Lesbianism" with the Leeds Revolutionary Feminist Group.
 They argued that women should abandon support of heterosexuality and stop sleeping with men, while encouraging women to rid men "from your beds and your heads".
-While the main idea of political lesbianism is to be separate from men, this does not necessarily mean that political lesbians have to sleep with women; some choose to be celibate or identify as asexual.
-The Leeds Revolutionary Feminist Group definition of a political lesbian is "a woman identified woman who does not fuck men".
+While the main idea of political lesbianism is to be separate from men, this does not necessarily mean that political lesbians are required to have sex with women.
+According to the Leeds Revolutionary Feminist Group, the definition of a political lesbian is "a woman-identified woman who does not fuck men".
 They proclaimed men the enemy and women who were in relationships with them collaborators and complicit in their own oppression.
-Heterosexual behavior is seen as the basic unit of the patriarchy's political structure, lesbians who reject heterosexual behavior therefore disrupt the established political system.
+Heterosexual behavior is seen as the basic unit of the patriarchy's political structure, and therefore lesbians who reject heterosexual behavior are disrupting the established political system.

-Ti-Grace Atkinson, a radical feminist who helped to found the group The Feminists, is credited with the phrase that came to embody the movement: 'Feminism is the theory; lesbianism is the practice.'
+Ti-Grace Atkinson, a radical feminist who helped to found the group The Feminists, is credited with the phrase that came to embody the movement: "Feminism is the theory; lesbianism is the practice."